-Specific Outcomes Assessment Criteria Students are expected to be able to: Students must: Understand and apply the requirement of lawfulness to a set of facts.
-Explain the general lawfulness requirement for administrative action as required by the Constitution Identify the most important provisions in PAJA that deal with lawfulness Explain the relevance of authority or authorisation for lawfulness of administrative action Briefly explain what delegation of authority entails and how it determines the lawfulness of administrative action Explain discretionary powers and how the exercise of such powers can determine the lawfulness of administrative action Describe the most important principles regarding compliance with prescribed conditions and procedures in taking administrative action.
-Understand and apply the requirement of reasonableness to a set of facts Assessment tasks: Identify the common law approach to reasonableness as a ground of review for administrative action and indicate with reference to case law how it applied.
-Briefly explain the reasonableness requirement for administrative action in the Constitution Analyse the reasonableness requirement for administrative action in the Constitution and indicate how it is applied in case law Explain the most important sections in PAJA dealing with reasonableness.
+- Identify the most important provisions in PAJA that deal with lawfulness. - Explain the relevance of authority or authorisation for lawfulness of administrative action. - Briefly explain what delegation of authority entails and how it determines the lawfulness of administrative action. - Explain discretionary powers and how the exercise of such powers can determine the lawfulness of administrative action. - Describe the most important principles regarding compliance with prescribed conditions and procedures in taking administrative action.

+Understand and apply the requirement of reasonableness to a set of facts

+- Identify the common law approach to reasonableness as a ground of review for administrative action and indicate with reference to case law how it applied. - Briefly explain the reasonableness requirement for administrative action in the Constitution. - Analyse the reasonableness requirement for administrative action in the Constitution and indicate how it is applied in case law. - Explain the most important sections in PAJA dealing with reasonableness.

-- Research component assessed in assignment 2 (summative assessment) - Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment)
+- Problem questions and scenarios for class discussion (formative and summative assessment) - Problem questions assessed in the test and exam (summative assessment)